 Join for a wine trail tour

 Meander through the farmlands along the Lake Erie coastline a la bicyclette and fall in love with Canada’s southernmost region.
-Each Wine Trail Ride includes bicycle, helmet, tastings, food at each location and a guide.
+Each Wine Trail Ride includes a bicycle, helmet, tastings, food at each location, and a guide.
 Details

 Go, Ghost Hunting.